jenilkalariya23/CRUD/README.md

 This Task is CRUD operation using React.js, Node.js and Mysql

-I am upload Task.Zip file
+I am upload Task.Zip file.
+I have Upload some Screenshort for output this application you are check that ss.

 In this task many packages use like: